standard-things/esm/WHY_NEST_IMPORTS.md

 can refuse to compile them.

-Given the potential benefits, and the debatability of the drawbacks, it would be a mistake for the ECMAScript langauge specification to enforce the top-level restriction before we've experienced the alternative.
+Given the potential benefits, and the debatability of the drawbacks, it would be a mistake for the ECMAScript language specification to enforce the top-level restriction before we've experienced the alternative.

 # But how?!